The definitions, abbreviations, and acronyms in this section apply throughout chapters 246-220

-(12) "Assigned protection factor" (APF) means the expected workplace level of respiratory protection that would be provided by a properly functioning respirator or a class of respirators to properly fitted and trained users.
+(12) "APF (assigned protection factor)" means the expected workplace level of respiratory protection that would be provided by a properly functioning respirator or a class of respirators to properly fitted and trained users.
 Operationally, the inhaled concentration can be estimated by dividing the ambient airborne concentration by the APF.

-(13) "Atmosphere-supplying respirator" means a respirator that supplies the respirator user with breathing air from a source independent of the ambient atmosphere, and includes supplied-air respirators (SARs) and self-contained breathing apparatus (SCBA) units.
+(13) "Atmosphere-supplying respirator" means a respirator that supplies the respirator user with breathing air from a source independent of the ambient atmosphere, and includes SARs and SCBA units.

 (14) "Background radiation" means radiation from cosmic sources; naturally occurring radioactive materials, including radon, except as a decay product of source or special nuclear material, and including global fallout as it exists in the environment from the testing of nuclear explosive devices or from past nuclear accidents such as Chernobyl that contribute to background radiation and are not under the control of the licensee.
 "Background radiation" does not include sources of radiation from radioactive materials regulated by the department.

-(15) "Becquerel" (Bq) means the SI unit of activity.
+(15) "Bq (becquerel)" means the SI unit of activity.
 One becquerel is equal to 1 disintegration or transformation per second (s-1).